PaulKinlan/paul.kinlan.me/content/2023-02-13-experimental-apis.md

 ---
+date: '2023-02-13T09:45:35'
 slug: bcd-experimental-apis
-date: '2023-02-13T09:45:35'
-title: BCD - Experimental APIs bcd
+summary: I've added a new feature to time-to-stable that lists experimental APIs across browsers using BCD.
+This helps developers track experimental APIs, understand their stability, and consider the implications for website integration.
+It helps answer questions about cross-browser compatibility and potential deprecation, informing decisions about using these APIs.
 tags:
 - web development
 - browser compatibility
 - APIs
 - experimental APIs
 - BCD
 - time-to-stable
-summary: "The time-to-stable website has new features, including a page that lists experimental APIs across browsers using BCD (Browser Compat Data).
-This helps developers track APIs marked experimental, understand their stability across browsers, and consider the implications for website integration."
+- cross-browser compatibility
+- API deprecation
+- website integration
+title: BCD - Experimental APIs bcd

 ---

 This is just a small update.
 I've spent a bit of time adding some features to "[time-to-stable](https://time-to-stable.deno.dev/)".
 As I try to think about what is [stable across the web platform](https://paul.kinlan.me/what-is-new-on-the-web/) it is useful to think about what APIs are marked as experimental.